M8825/M8825/README.md

 # Hi there 👋

 - 👨🏻‍💻 I'm currently working on my blog
-- 📖 I'm currently learning DS&A
+- 📖 I'm currently learning DS&A and Python
 - 👀 I use vim, btw

 ## Languages and Tools :